Vacation / Annual Leave

 - Donations to an employee who is an approved voluntary shared leave recipient.

 Note: Although approval of the use of vacation leave is discretionary, requests by an employee to use vacation leave for cultural and/or ethnic-related events should be granted if the employee has accrued vacation leave and the granting of the leave will not result in undue hardship on the department or its employees.

 If the employee separates from service due to resignation, dismissal, reductions in force, or death, accumulated annual leave will be paid in a lump sum.
 However, payment for accumulated leave must not exceed 240 hours.

 If an employee separates and is overdrawn on leave, it will be necessary to make deductions from the final salary check.
 It will be deducted in units nearest to a tenth of an hour (i.e., 1/10 of an hour for each 6 minutes overdrawn).

-Note:There are special payout provisions for EPA employees and no pay out for Post Docs, see the Employees Exempt from the State Personnel Act (EPA) Policy.
+Note:There are special payout provisions for EHRA employees and no pay out for Post Docs, see the Employees Exempt from the Human Resource Act (EHRA) Policy.